hdon/preload-getaddrinfo/README.md

 A simple `LD_PRELOAD` module for GNU/Linux, intercepting `getaddrinfo()` and `gethostbyname()` glibc functions

-Originally was coded for complicated debugging task, but adapted for some practical use, e.g. resolving .i2p domains to your proxy server.
+Originally was coded for complicated debugging task, but adapted for some practical use, e.g. resolving .i2p/.onion links to your proxy server.

 Use case
 --------
-You want to access i2p links transparently, but no NOT want:
+You want to access i2p/tor links transparently, but no NOT want:
 - modify your DNS server
 - modify your browser proxy settings/domains inclusion, etc.